cannabbeers/Bank-Stocks-Portfolio-Algorithm/README.md

 # _Bank Stocks Portfolio Algorithm_

-  In our second project we developed a bank stock advisor.
+  In this project we developed a bank stock advisor.
 Our code runs a ML model to predict bank stock prices which then allows us to give/receive advice based on a persons' portfolio.
+Also attached is a chatbot powered by GPT-3.5 which has been fine-tuned to answer finacial questions as an educational finacial advisor.
+(Note, this should not be used to trade real assests, always check with an actual certified finacial advisor before making decisions that can affect your finances)

 -----------------